 Any tips on browning the walnuts?

 Yes.
-Lay them in a single layer on a baking sheet, put them in the oven for 350 (180) for 10 minutes.
+Lay them in a single layer on a baking sheet, and put them in the oven at 350 degrees (180 C) for 10 minutes.
 I thought that would be too long and they were just on the edge of burnt, so maybe set a timer for 8 minutes and keep an eye.
 I do urge you to push the time, though - the walnuts were a deep brown and the bite of rawness had given way to a deep, rich flavor.

 Can I create a vegetarian version of Khoresh Fesenjan?